konstantagkasNikolaos/VegetableStore/README.md

 # VegetableStore

-A vegetable store for exercise purpose
+A vegetable store for exercise purpose.